Treatment For Ganglion Cysts

 Surgical Treatment Of Cysts

-Surgery may be recommended if symptoms are not relieved by prior nonsurgical methods.
-In this case excision of the cyst will be performed.
-Surgery involves removing the cyst as well as the root of the ganglion.
-This surgical removal is usually performed by a specialist such as an orthopaedic surgeon.
-Cysts may grow back after treatment.
-This is less likely if surgically removed rather than aspirated however even after excision, there is a small chance the ganglion will return.
+Surgery may be recommended if symptoms are not relieved by prior non-surgical methods.
+In this case excision of the cyst including the “stork” will be performed.
+Surgical removal is usually performed by a specialist such as an orthopaedic hand surgeon.
+Cysts may return after treatment, however this is less likely if surgically removed.
+Aspirated cysts have a higher recurrence rate than surgical removal.
+However even after surgical excision, there is still a small chance the ganglion will return.
+Conservative treatment of cysts via physiotherapy guidance will look mainly at activity modification to unload the area.
+Use of equipment/technique adjustments, or changes when symptoms occur with specifical work, sport or hobbies.
+As well as guidance regarding appropriate strengthening, or mobility work as previously mentioned.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Treatment For Ganglion Cysts should consult his or her physiotherapist, general practitioner or sports medicine specialist.